Ahmed Mohamed Jasir: Family background

 Ahmed Jasir’s father, Mohamed Jasir, according to Ibrahim Dihishi, was the mayor of Irafale and custodian of members of the Eritrean freedom fighters.
 Ahmed Jasir has one daughter, Mrs Fatima Ahmed Jasir who resides with her husband and children in Australia.
 He has 5 sisters and 5 brothers.
-One of Ahmed Jasir’s uncles is Haji Mahmoud Ali Jasir, from Senafe, who was a member of the first Eritrean Parliament and a well known activist of The Eritrean League in 1950s, who fought for Eritrean Independence and against the Unionists.
+One of Ahmed Jasir’s uncles is Haji Mahmoud Ali Jasir, from Senafe, who was a member of the first Eritrean Parliament and a well known activist of The Eritrean League in the 1950s, who fought for Eritrean Independence and against the Unionists.

 Haji Mahmoud Jasir is also the father of late Colonel Abdurahman Mahmoud Jasir, a veteran combatant who joined the Eritrean revolution for independence in 1975 who was Head of Eritrea International Security Office.
 Abdurahman Jasir's death on 2 March 2013 in Asmara, according to an Aljazeera News broadcast on 2 March 2013;

 was a mystery and that the government at the time had denied the family’s request for an autopsy.
 Another cousin of Ahmed Jasir is the late Mohammed Said Jasser (former Manager of Assab Port, Ministry of Transport and Communications).
 He was one of the first Eritrean high level delegation to Singapore.
 Ethiopian government seaport related publications reveal that Mohamed Said Jasir had played a huge role in effectively running Ports of Massawa and Assab in the 1970s and 1980s.